 NameExoWorlds kicked off in July 2014, when the IAU — which assigns "official" names to celestial objects and their surface features — chose an initial group of 260 extrasolar systems containing 305 well-characterized alien worlds.
-(Astronomers have discovered nearly 2,000 exoplanets to date.) [ The Strangest Alien Planets ]

 In January 2015, astronomy clubs and nonprofit organizations around the world began voting to determine which 20 of these 260 systems would be open to public naming.
 The 20 that were selected harbor 32 known alien planets, some of them quite famous.
 For example, one of them is 51 Pegasi b, which in 1995 became the first alien planet ever discovered around a sunlike star.

 In April, the clubs and nonprofits started submitting proposals to name these alien worlds and 15 of the host stars.
 (The other five stars already have common names and were therefore off-limits.)

-A total of 247 proposals were received from groups in 45 different countries, IAU representatives said.
+The public can vote by visiting the NameExoWorlds website.
 Voting is free and requires no registration.
 Each computer, smartphone or tablet will be permitted to cast just one vote for each of the 20 exoplanetary systems, IAU representatives said.